abrarhussain01/vectordb/README.md

    `best` - Uses "BAAI/bge-base-en-v1.5"\
    `multilingual` - Uses Universal Sentence Encoder Multilingual Large 3

-   You can also specify a custom HuggingFace model by name eg. `TaylorAI/bge-micro-v2`.
-See also [Pretrained models](https://www.sbert.net/docs/pretrained_models.html) and [MTEB](https://huggingface.co/spaces/mteb/leaderboard).

 **Memory.save(texts, metadata, memory_file=None)**

 Save content to memory.
 Metadata will be automatically optimized to use less resources.